massyc/Passphrases-Generator/README.md

 # Passphrases Generator
-Passphrases Generator is a Python application that can generate passphrases based on the [Diceware](https://en.wikipedia.org/wiki/Diceware) method.
+Passphrases Generator is a Python application that generates passphrases based on the [Diceware](https://en.wikipedia.org/wiki/Diceware) method.